tmtsoftware/cont-pydocushare/docs/index.rst

 Restriction
 -----------

 This API has been tested with DocuShare version 7.0.0.
 The implementation of this API does not use DocuShare HTTP/XML interface.
 It rather parses the same HTML pages as the users see in their Web browsers.
-Therefore, it may not work with different versions or if the DocuShare configuration is different from what the author assume.
+Therefore, it may not work with different versions or if the DocuShare configuration is different from what the author assumes.

 Indices and tables
 ==================